daro/NoLongerEvil-Thermostat/README.md

 After flashing, the device jumps to execution at 0x80100000 (u-boot).

+## Security Considerations

+This tool provides low-level access to the device's boot process.
+Use responsibly:

+- Only use on devices you own
+- Improper firmware can brick your device (Don't sue me bro)

 ## Credits & Acknowledgments

 This project builds upon the excellent work of several security researchers and developers: